arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ![Creating a tab in the Arduino IDE 2.0](assets/user-manual-16.png)

-Enter the following code on the header file:
+Put `arduino_secrets.h` as the `Name for new file" and enter the following code on the header file:

 ```arduino
 char ssid[] = "SECRET_SSID"; // Your network SSID (name)